Aider-AI/aider/aider/website/docs/more/analytics.md

 ```

 To enable analytics for a single session, you can run the command below.
-This will *not* do anything if you have permanently disabled analytics with the previous
+This will *not* have any effect if you have permanently disabled analytics with the previous
 command.

 ```